LostArtefacts/TRX/docs/trx/lua/reference/EVENTS.md

   Editing keys carry no character and arrive through [`trx.events.on_key_down`](#events.on_key_down).
 Pasting goes through [`trx.ui.clipboard`](UI.md#ui.clipboard).

-  It stays quiet while the console is open, which reads the same characters.
+  It fires while the console is open, and carries what the player types
+  there: the console is a script reading the keyboard rather than the game taking it.
+Check [`trx.console.is_open`](CONSOLE.md#console.is_open) where a script must leave that text alone.

   Parameters:
   - <a id="events.on_text_input.callback" name="events.on_text_input.callback"></a>**`callback`** (function).
 Called with the characters composed.